wseis/qmra/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-QMRA is a Django project which experiments with deploying state of the art techniques for Quantitative Microbial Risk Assessment (QMRA).
+QMRA is a Django project which experiments with deploying state-of-the-art techniques for Quantitative Microbial Risk Assessment (QMRA).

 The implemented simulations rely on a freely available `database <https://kwb-r.github.io/qmra.db/>`_, which was developed within the research project `Aquanes <https://cordis.europa.eu/project/id/689450>`_.